zaviriukha/currency/README.md

 # Description

 Project based on Vue 3 and API of the National Bank of Ukraine (NBU).
-Updated version of the vue-currency with new Vue3 functionality and Tailwind
+Updated version of the vue-currency with Vue3, Pinia and Tailwind

 ## Project Setup